2021/2022 Confluence Fellow

 Catalyst Theatre is mandated to create original Canadian work that explores new possibilities for the theatrical art form and the process through which it is created.
 In the spring of 2019, with this mandate in mind, Catalyst began examining all aspects of our organization with a focus on what we could do to ensure that our company was a safe and inclusive place, and what actions we could take to meaningfully support and elevate the work of under-represented artists.
 As part of this process we identified a shared desire to make space for IBPOC artists who have similar dreams of creating their own work in their own way.
 This led to the creation of Confluence.
 Our hope is that, over the coming years, Confluence will play a role in evolving the landscape of Edmonton’s theatre ecology and have a meaningful impact on the creative journeys of future creative leaders who identify as IBPOC.

-The 2020/2021 Confluence fellow was chosen by a selection panel that included: Nadien Chu, Jonathan Christenson, Patricia Darbasie, Christine Frederick, Jessica Glover, and Lana Michelle Hughes.
+The 2021/2022 Confluence fellow was chosen by a selection panel that included: Nadien Chu, Jonathan Christenson, Patricia Darbasie, Jessica Glover, Lana Michelle Hughes, and Kenneth T. Williams.

 The opinions expressed by the Confluence Fellow are their own.
 They do not purport to reflect the opinions or views of Catalyst Theatre, its staff or its board.